-Applicants who are applying/enrolling for part time courses that do not require a Pre-Entry Advice Session / interview or information session will be required to make a payment of fees at time of application/enrolment, or within 3 working days.
-This includes online, telephone or in-person payments.
-Fees are set out within the part time Prospectus as well as the College website.
+Applicants who are applying/enrolling for part-time courses that do not require a Pre-Entry Advice Session / interview or information session will be required to make a payment of fees at the time of application/enrolment, or within 5 working days.
+This includes online telephone or in-person payments.
+Fees are set out within the parttime Prospectus as well as the College website.
 Fees are applied in line with the Fees and Charges Policy.
-Fees not paid at time of enrolment or within 3 working days may result in the application / enrolment being withdrawn.
+Fees not paid at the time of enrolment or within 5 working days may result in the application / enrolment being withdrawn.

-Applicants who are applying for part time courses that do require Pre-Entry Advice Session / interviews or information sessions will follow through the same process as the Admissions Framework outlined above.
-Once a student has accepted their place on the course, they will be required to pay the deposit and/ or necessary fees as publicised in the Part Time Prospectus/ College websitebefore becoming enrolledas a student at the College.
+Applicants who are applying for part-time courses that do require Pre-Entry Advice Session / interviews or information sessions will follow through the same process as the Admissions Framework outlined above.
+Once a student has accepted their place on the course, they will be required to pay the deposit and/ or necessary fees as publicised in the Part-time Prospectus/ College website before becoming enrolled as a student at the College.
+Applicants who do not make the necessary payments may be withdrawn from the course.